mgrider/crank-a-sketch/README.md

 Use the screenshot feature in the system menu to save your drawing.
 (See the help article for [how to get at your playdate screenshots](https://help.play.date/games/screenshots/).)

 ## About

-Crank-a-sketch was created by Martin Grider.
+Crank-a-sketch was created by [Martin Grider](http://chesstris.com/).

 ## Changelog

+- 1.5 - added some info to the left of the system menu, including QR code to open the GitHub project
 - 1.4 - fixed some bugs with save and restore, added saving of pointer position

     Known issue: Unfortunately, I can't manage to restore state if the crank is docked when the application starts.